Tell me more ×

-I am writing a book and one of my chapter has a very long title.
-As it can't be displayed correctly on the top of even pages, I provide a "short title name" via the \chapter[short title]{long title} command.
-But then, "short title" appears in the table of contents, instead of the original/true/long one.
+I am writing a book and one of my chapters has a very long title.
+As it can't be displayed correctly on the top of even pages, I provide a "short title name" via the

-How can i have the "short title" in the header of even pages, and the "long title" in the ToC and in the "Title header"?
+How can I have the "short title" in the header of even pages, and the "long title" in the ToC and in the "Title header"?

 For reference, here is the code I use: